 Enrichment Programs: Programs at Whitman College and Walla Walla University where students can earn college credit on a tuition-free basis.
 Credits do not appear on the high school transcript.

-Two students were designated as National Merit Semi-Finalists and three students were designated as Commended.
+Two students were designated as National Merit Semi Finalists, and 3 students were designated as National Merit Commended Students last year.
 Over the years, WWHS has had many National Merit Commended Students and Finalists.

 RANK and GRADE EXPLANATION